suchanek/proteusPy/paper/paper.md

 - A Left Vector
 - An Up Vector

-The Heading, Left and Up vectors are unit vectors that define the object's orientation in a *local* coordinate frame.
-The Turtle developed in **proteusPy** is based on the excellent book by Abelson: [@Abelson_DiSessa_1986].
+The *Heading*, *Left* and *Up* vectors are unit vectors that define the object's orientation in a *local* coordinate frame.
+The turtle developed in **proteusPy** is based on the excellent book by Abelson: [@Abelson_DiSessa_1986].
 The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two coordinate systems.
 These methods make it possible to readily compare different disulfides by:

 1. Orienting the turtle at the disulfide's proximal residue in a standard orientation.
 2. Converting the global coordinates of the disulfide as read from the RCSB into local coordinates.